sandys/spree-import-products/README.md

 * Automatically creating variants is supported out-of-the-box - the importer compares the imported data with already-created products (By default, on the Product's `permalink` attribute), and creates a variant of that product if it exists already.
 Custom fields are also supported if dynamic column mapping is enabled - simply having 'Color', 'Size', 'Material' columns in your CSV file for example, will automatically set the relevant custom fields on the variant to the values from the CSV.
 * It now uses the Ruby 1.9.2 standard CSV library (a.k.a FasterCSV).

-DELAYED JOB
+RESQUE
 ==============
-This gem will require (or will install for you), [delayed_job](https://www.github.com/tobi/delayed_job).
+This gem will require (or will install for you), [resque](https://github.com/defunkt/resque).
+You will need to install redis on your local machine (on an Ubuntu machine, by doing `sudo apt-get install redis-server`) and configuring `config/resque.yml` to point at the correct instance
-Once the gem has installed and you have run migrations, you should also run `rails generator delayed_job` to create the tables that delayed_job requires.

-Delayed Job also requires that you run 'workers' in the background to pop jobs off the queue and process them.
+Resque also requires that you run 'workers' in the background (on the same machine or different machines) to pop jobs off the queue and process them.
-This setup may seem like extra work, but believe me, it pays off - with this method, users get an immediate confirmation that their import is on it's way, with a confirmation later on with full details - this is much better than the previous method where the actual processing was completed during the request, with no feedback reaching the user until after the import had finished.

-Run `rake jobs:work` to start Delayed Job, and `rake jobs:clear` to clear all queued jobs.
-Also see delayed_job's Githut page for info on Capistrano support.

-For more information on Delayed Job, and for help getting a worker running, see the [Github Project Page](https://www.github.com/tobi/delayed_job)
+Run `VVERBOSE=1 QUEUE=import_job_resque rake environment resque:work` to start a resque worker.
+You can use Resque's inbuilt management console to look at the jobs in progress: run `resque-web -LF` and visit `http://localhost:5678/overview`

 TAXONOMIES
 ==========